flutter/website/src/docs/development/tools/devtools/overview.md

 * Inspect the UI layout and state of a Flutter app.
 * Diagnose UI jank performance issues in a Flutter app.
+* CPU profiling for a Flutter or Dart app.
+* Network profiling for a Flutter app.
-* Source-level debugging of a Flutter or Dart command-line app.
+* Source-level debugging of a Flutter or Dart app.
 * Debug memory issues in a Flutter or Dart command-line app.
 * View general log and diagnostics information